Sound changes before 1200

 - OE y

-- In EM and N, OE y was unrounded to i about 1100.
+- In EM and N, OE y was unrounded to i by the early to mid 12th century (Lass; about 1100).

 - Examples: OE hyll > eME hill, OE synn > eME sin.